dioptre/nerdwar/README.md

 ```
 * = [0,1,0,2,0] where array in this 5 length array example the water level = 1

-Extrapolate the length of the array to 10^6 long, and then repeat 100 times!
+Extrapolate the length of the array to 10^6 long (random values between 1:100), and then repeat 100 times!

 #Results